worker722/react-native-multiple-selectbox/README.md

 ## Want to be a contributor? 👷🏼‍♂️👷🏼‍♀️

-Check-in `develop` branch and submit a new pull-request
+Check-in `main` branch and submit a new pull-request

 ## Issues or feature request? ✍🏼